Policy last updated

 - providing additional training, mentoring, supervision and support

-- providing an Auslan interpreter or live captioning at meetings for an employee with a hearing impairment
+- providing an Auslan interpreter or live captioning at meetings for a staff member with a hearing impairment

 - providing agendas in electronic formats for people who find it difficult to manipulate pages.

-Requests for workplace adjustments can be made at any time in a recruitment process, or whilst an employee with the department.
-Refer to Section 4 for further information.
+Requests for workplace adjustments can be made by any person at any time in a recruitment process, or whilst employed with the department.
+Refer to Implementing workplace adjustments for further information.

-There are many reasons why a person may or may not choose to share information about their disability and access requirements.
+There are many reasons why a person may or may not choose to share information about their disability.
 Legally, a person with disability is not obligated to share information about their disability unless:

 - an adjustment is required to complete the main tasks of their job